Missing for hours

 Most people come home or get in contact quickly and without the police having to look for them.
 But you do not have to wait 24 hours to report someone missing.
 As soon as you don’t know where someone is and you are worried for their safety and welfare, you can report them missing to the police.

 First of all, try not to worry.
-Begin by calling the person, searching the places where you think they could be, and speaking to people that might know where they are.
+Begin by calling the person, searching the places where you think they could be, and speaking to people who might know where they are.

 Stay calm and stay safe.
 If you plan to search in unfamiliar places or in the dark, take someone with you or at least tell them where you are going.